design-group/ignition-docker/readme.md

 ### Secondary Images

-The [previous version of this repository](https://github.com/bwdesigngroup/ignition-docker-archive) used to include versions for `-iiot` and `-mes`.
-This essentially just mapped in the corresponding modules, however it was finicky, and didnt always work as expected because module versions for Sepasoft arent identical to Ignition versions.
+The [previous version of this repository](https://github.com/bwdesigngroup/ignition-docker-legacy) used to include versions for `-iiot` and `-mes`.
+This essentially just mapped in the corresponding modules, however it was finicky, and didnt always work as expected because module versions for Sepasoft aren't identical to Ignition versions.

 Because of this, the decision was made to remove these images, and instead the best practice is to use the [Third Party Modules](#third-party-modules) section to map in the modules you need.
 This allows for more flexibility and control over the modules that are being used and their versions.